Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 8](https://github.com/user-attachments/assets/f21da3f9-c062-4c3d-8e62-17b5a502ac52)

-Insight/Interpretation: The distribution of product ratings shows a strong positive skew, indicating that the majority of products have high ratings.
+InsightS: The distribution of product ratings shows a strong positive skew, indicating that the majority of products have high ratings.
 The highest concentration of products falls within the 4.1 to 4.3 rating range, with 196 products at 4.1, 170 at 4.2, and 151 at 4.3.
 This highlights generally good customer satisfaction across the listed products.
 As ratings decrease, the number of products also significantly drops (e.g., only 28 products at 3.6).
 This positive trend in ratings is a strong indicator of perceived product quality and customer loyalty for sellers on Amazon.
 It also suggests that products falling below the 4.0 mark might require attention for improvement.

     9. Total Potential Revenue by Category
      - Method: Calculate potential_revenue = actual_price * rating_count, sum by category.